-Pigs were selected from a total of 33,622 individuals, consisting of 17,257 female LYD (Landrace × Yorkshire × Duroc) pigs and 16,365 castrated male pigs, that were slaughtered from June 2 to July 29, 2022, in the Bukyeong Livestock Auction Market in Juchon-myeon, Gimhae-si, Gyeongsangnam-do.
+Pigs were selected from a total of 33,622 individuals, consisting of 17,257 female Landrace × Yorkshire × Duroc (LYD) pigs and 16,365 castrated male pigs, that were slaughtered from June 2 to July 29, 2022, in the Bukyeong Livestock Auction Market in Juchon-myeon, Gimhae-si, Gyeongsangnam-do.
 All pigs were slaughtered according to the Livestock Products Sanitation Control Act (Livestock Sanitation Control Act, 2021 revision).
+Carcass weight and grading backfat thickness (average thickness between the last rib and the first lumbar vertebra, and the thickness between the 11th and 12th ribs) of slaughtered pigs were measured by mechanical grading according to detailed criteria for livestock product grading in Korea [16].